Supporting every student

 If your child’s situation is more serious and causing you to worry about their physical or psychological health you should contact your GP.
 In an emergency you should seek immediate help from the emergency services.

-Students who think that counselling may be needed are invited to first of all get in touch with their Academic Tutor or drop in to the Student Welfare Manager so that appropriate forms of support can be identified.
+Students who think that counselling may be needed are invited to first of all get in touch with their Tutor/HOL/SM or drop in to the Student Welfare Manager so that appropriate forms of support can be identified.

 External & Out Of Hours Support

 Young Hackney offers lots of advice for young people on everything from health and staying safe to relationships and careers.

 ChildLine is a private and confidential service allowing you to talk to trained counsellors about any problem you may be facing.